 1. One-wall kitchen

-If you're thinking budgets, this layout might be an inexpensive choice because it has less countertop area to cover.
+If you're thinking budgets, this layout might be an inexpensive choice because it has less countertop area to cover and combine.
 If you’ve got limited square footage to work with, it makes the best use of your layout.
 Plus, it’s got a decent workflow with everything just a few steps down the line.

 2. The U-shaped kitchen

-What makes this an adaptable choice is that with the addition of a well-designed kitchen island or peninsula (more on those below) you’ll increase the functionality around food prep or appliance and storage space.
-U-shaped kitchens work well in open floor plans where the raised bar top and/or sink area open to a dining, family or living room.
+What makes this an adaptable choice is that with the addition of a well-designed and spacious kitchen island or peninsula (more on those below), you’ll increase the functionality around food prep or appliance and storage space.
+U-shaped kitchens work well in open floor plans where the raised bar top and/or sink area are open to a dining, family, or living room.

 However, this design can sometimes feel cramped depending on the overall area you have to work with.
 Everything will be close together so be careful to ensure you have the room to your liking.